 Inhale slowly and deeply.

 Hold your breath long enough to keep the balls or disk raised for at least 3 to 5 seconds, or as instructed by your healthcare provider.

 Some spirometers have an indicator to let you know that you are breathing in too fast.
 If the indicator goes off, breathe in more slowly.

-Do this exercise every hour while you're awake, or as your healthcare provider tells you to.
+Do this exercise every hour while you're awake, or as instructed by your healthcare provider.